 Individuals with paralysis often find it easier to dress themselves in their beds instead of their wheelchairs.

-Because of the large surface area of the mattress, individuals can wriggle around without worrying about losing their balance or falling over.
+Because of the large surface area of the mattress, individuals can move around without worrying about losing their balance or falling over.
 Once their clothes are on, they can always readjust them for comfort once they are sitting up.

 6. Using a leg-lifter for easy transfers

-By simply placing the foot inside the look and pulling on the strap, patients who have good upper body strength can easily maneuver their legs.
+By simply placing the foot inside the loop and pulling on the strap, patients who have good upper body strength can easily maneuver their legs.